 Rachel Dowty, a Public Health Administration student agrees.
 Her team wrote a grant to pilot an additional nurse practitioner for the rural clinic Jubilee Health Care in Paoli, Indiana.
 "This course unites our academic and professional worlds and adds an opportunity to serve the community.
 We are getting the chance to experience in real time what public health organizations are faced with when seeking funds in the real world.
 This has definitely made it more challenging to write the grant proposal elements, but it's great preparation for the future.
 I think the skills and knowledge gained in H695 will be an advantage after graduation, whether we hope to write grant proposals or not," Dowty said.

-Balancing the classroom and organizational expectations are challenging, Christiana von Hippel, a Behavioral, Social and Community Health student assigned to the Planned Parenthood of Indiana group agrees.
+Balancing the classroom and organizational expectations are challenging, Christiana von Hippel, a Behavioral, Social and Community Health student assigned to the Planned Parenthood of Indian and Kentucky group agrees.
 "My learning in this collaborative and service-oriented course extended far beyond the boundaries of the classroom into the fields of nonprofit development and sexual health education.
 It is difficult at times to balance the roles of both a student with syllabus-based deadlines and a grant developer with organization-based responsibilities.
 But as an applied graduate degree candidate in public health, learning to manage this balancing act could not be more essential.
 I am glad to be experiencing this rewarding growth now while I am still a student rather than later as a new public health professional," says von Hippel.

 Developing a class like this takes a lot of work.
 "There are a lot of moving pieces, from the pedagogical to the organic experiential,” says Meyerson.
 The effort, Meyerson says, "is worth every minute of preparation.
 The MPH degree is a practice degree, and therefore we need to prepare students for grant writing in the field," Meyerson said.
 "It's a little like learning how to build a plane while flying," she says with a smile.
 "But that's what public health is all about.
 The application of knowledge in a dynamic environment."